Lahari2412/Testing-User-management/test.md

     assert "detail" in response.json()  # Check for the presence of validation error details
 ```

-Let's complete the explanations for the remaining test cases as you requested:

 ---

 #### Test Case 4: Create Admin User with Missing Required Field